 Japanese Bobtail Calicos

-Japanese Bobtail cats have a long history as human companions.
-They are thought to have come to Japan from China or Korea over 2,000 years ago.
-They are represented in paintings that go back many centuries.
-Japanese Bobtails mature early and are very active and playful as kittens, carrying things in their mouths and willingly retrieving objects for their humans.
-They are one of the more intelligent cat breeds.
-They are very talkative and have an extensive tonal range to their voices.
-Their intelligence and mischief may challenge some humans, especially people who want a quiet lap cat.
+Japanese bobtail cats have a long history as human companions.
+They are thought to have come to Japan from China or Korea over 2,000 years ago and are represented in paintings that go back many centuries.
+Japanese bobtails mature early and are very active and playful as kittens, carrying things in their mouths and willingly retrieving objects for their humans.
+How cute is that?

 Persian Calicos

-Persians are in some ways the royalty of the cat world.
+Persians are, in some ways, the royalty of the cat world.
 With their long flowing fur, they need to be kept inside and groomed regularly.
 They are sensitive, preferring little change in their surroundings.
 Any changes should be presented to them gently and over time so that they may adjust to a new situation.
-Their temperament is gentle and sweet once they are comfortable in their surroundings.
-They have soft voices that they use only moderately.
-For someone who wants a cuddly, loving companion that also serves as an elegant decoration, the Persian cat is a good choice.

 American Curl Calicos

-American Curls comprise a relatively new breed.
-They were first bred in the 20th century from a kitten whose ears curled backward.
-The breed also has unique attitudes.
-American Curls are known to interact with their owners, waking them, giving kisses and showing other affectionate behaviors.
 They are highly vocal and are committed to "hanging out" with their people, accompanying them as they do their chores or rest in front of the television or a warm fire.
-The clinging attitudes of these affectionate cats will not suit a person who wants a cat that is fiercely independent and demands little interaction with its people.
+The clinging attitudes of these affectionate cats will not be a good fit for a person who wants a cat that is fiercely independent and demands little interaction with its people.

 Calico Is a Color, Not a Breed